carbonplan/research/articles/soil-depth-sampling/index.md

   background: 'article-011/tillage',
   summary:
-    'Why depth is important for soil carbon sampling, and how to avoid key mistakes.', }
+    'Why depth is important for soil carbon sampling, and how to avoid key mistakes.',
+  tags: ['article'],
+  extendedSummary:
+    'Estimating soil carbon based on samples is tricky to get right.
+We explored the role of sampling depth when estimating soil carbon, to show why it matters, and how to avoid common pitfalls.',
+  icon: 'article-011/tillage-small',
+  links: [
+    {
+      label: 'Read article',
+      href: '/research/soil-depth-sampling',
+    },
+  ],
+}

 # Depth matters for soil carbon accounting